Frequently asked questions about the Lead and Copper Rule Improvements

 If the property owner denies consent for the replacement of the portion of the service line they own, can the utility replace the city side of the line?

 Partial replacements are not permitted to be conducted as part of a lead service line replacement program.
 If the customer does not consent after four attempts or if there are other legal restrictions preventing access or work on private property, the water system cannot replace the utility side of the lead service line.
 Both sides of the line must be left undisturbed.
-Water systems will need to track when that home is under new ownership, and recommence the four attempts at offering the replacement to the new homeowner.
+Water systems will need to track when that home is under new ownership, and start over the four attempts offering the replacement to the new homeowner.

 If a partial replacement is completed, it will not count towards meeting the overall minimum replacement rate calculation.
+The service line remains a lead service line even if the customer refused replacement.

 When the utility side is lead and the customer side is non-lead, and a meter located within the house is replaced, is this case still considered a major disturbance?